pmcvtm/pmcvtm.com/_posts/2013-01-19-welcome-to-the-internet.md

 **Update Feb.
 2017: I'm back to Github pages.**

-By tuning in to Loud &amp; Abrasive, you can expect some very cool stuff:
+By tuning in to PMCVTM, you can expect some very cool stuff:

 * Technical blog posts of all shapes and sizes
 * ~~Weird art I make~~ find art at [loudandabrasive.com](https://loudandabrasive.com)